 The fertile farmland of Elkhart County makes it the ideal spot for cool breweries and beautiful wineries.
 Create your own tasting tour with a visit to:

 There are fantastic opportunities to shop all along the Heritage Trail.
 From downtowns lined with shops, to back roads dotted with artisan enclaves, you won’t have to go too far to get your shopping fix.
 Check out the Wakarusa Dime Store for over 450 varieties old-school candy, sweets, and sodas to fuel your day of discovery (just don’t tell your dentist).
-Make your next stop Nappanee and check out Amish Acres.
+Make your next stop Nappanee and check out The Barns at Nappanee (Home of Amish Acres) or Coppes Commons.
 It’s the perfect place to shop for quilts and other authentic Amish goods.
 Looking for handcrafted furniture, fresh herbs and a cup of coffee?
 Of course you are!
 Head to the Middlebury Mercantile for all of that, then check out the Old Bag Factory in Goshen—an awesome space where you can find a little bit of everything.